Spicy Thai Burger

 - Add Cilantro (leaves and stems) to a food chopper or processor, along with garlic cloves, Thai birds eye chili, and soy sauce.
 Pulse till everything is incorporated and chopped up.

-- Add mixture to your ground meat, mix just until incorporated, and place in the fridge for a few minutes to firm up.
-Especially if you are using ground turkey, this helps to form the burger patties a little easier.
+- Add the mixture to your ground beef along with salt and pepper.
+Combine just until incorporated, and place in the fridge for a few minutes to firm up.

 - Combine mayonnaise and sweet chili sauce, keep in refrigerator until ready to use.

-- Form 4 burger patties, larger than the bun size, season the patty lightly with salt and pepper.
+- Form 4 burger patties, larger than the bun size.
 Cook on a grill or cast iron skillet.
-I cook ground beef to around 155 degrees F and ground turkey to 165 degrees F. Use an instant read thermometer on the patties.
+I cook ground beef to around 155 degrees F. Use an instant read thermometer on the patties.

 - Toast buns on grill or pan, you can add butter if you like.
-Spread sweet chili may on both sides of the buns.
-Layer lettuce on the bottom, then burger patty, top with pickled cucumber and carrot ribbons, and top bun.
+Spread sweet chili mayo on both sides of the buns.
+Layer the burger patty, pickled cucumber and carrot ribbons, and top bun.

 Video